FujiClado/WordPress-backup/README.md

 # wpbackup.py:

-Python script to backup Wordpress and backup database to a remote sftp server.
+Python script to backup Wordpress and  database to a remote sftp server.

 ## Feature List: